dannyblaker/terraform-docker-traefik-restic-stack/README.md

 ### AWS Docker Host Template (Terraform)

-You will find all the files needed to deploy via Terraform under the folder `terraform`.
+You will find all the files needed to deploy via Terraform in the project's root directory.
 Here I've made a reusable Terraform template that provisions:
 - An Ubuntu 22.04 EC2 host with Docker + compose
 - Optional Elastic IP
 - Parameterized Security Group (SSH + app ports)